acopar/crow/crow/README.md

 Once the process is finished, you will see average iteration time (seconds) and Frobenius norm error function.
 Factorized data is stored in results folder.

 Note that first run takes longer (up to a few minutes), since the program needs to read large files from disk and convert them to dense numpy or sparse matrices.
 Subsequent runs on the same data will load faster, because the data is cached.
 More detailed information on how to reproduce and visualize the results can be found in the [Benchmark section](https://crow.readthedocs.io/en/latest/benchmark.html).
+We demonstrate application of NMTF including interpretation of results a [co-clustering example](https://github.com/acopar/crow-example).

 ### Command line arguments